NAFTeam/molter/README.md

 ## Note

 * This project is a work in progress - it is very unstable and potentially very broken.
 Basic testing has been done, but more is still required.
-* As of right now, variable arguments only pass everything as strings, though they still function.
 * `Typing.Literal` and discord.py's `Greedy` have not been added yet.
 Similar features to them are planned to be added in the future.